glfw/glfw.github.io/documentation.md

 The [HTML documentation](/docs/latest/) contains both tutorials, guides for different topics and an API reference.

-The [FAQ](faq.html) answers many commonly asked questions about the design, implementation and use of GLFW.

 ### License

 GLFW is under the [zlib/libpng license](license.html), which permits modification,